bxker/top-notes/README.md

 TopNotes is a note-taking and productivity application.

 ## Download
-This is the beta v0.1 of TopNotes
+This is the beta v0.1 of TopNotes:
 [Windows](https://google.com)
 Mac & Linux coming soon.